Elon Musk is betting Tesla’s future isn’t about cars at all

 “We’re gonna take the Model S and X production space in our Fremont factory and convert that into an Optimus factory … with the long-term goal of having 1 million units a year of Optimus robots in the current SX space in Fremont,” he said.

-It’s the quintessential, science-fiction dream of the future: Musk says Tesla’s Optimus robots, will do everything from clean your house to perform surgery.
+It’s the quintessential, science-fiction dream of the future: Musk says Tesla’s Optimus robots will do everything from cleaning your house to performing surgery.

 “Every human on earth is going to have their own personal R2-D2, C3PO,” Musk said in November, referring to the personal robots from Star Wars.
 “But actually, Optimus will be better than that.”